 The due diligence requires a minimum package of documents:

-If implemented as stated, the Nauru initiative will be the second of its kind within the Pacific region, along with the long-running Vanuatu program, which is the closest neighbour of the small island.
-As of early 2025, it is considered one of the most accessible and fastest in the world.
+The Nauru initiative is the second of its kind within the Pacific region, along with the long-running Vanuatu program, which is the closest neighbour of the small island.
+Now it is considered one of the most accessible and fastest programs in the world.